iglpdc/2014-01-13-uri/07-testing/README.md

 Write a rock-solid function that solves a quadratic equation, i.e. `ax^2 + bx + c = 0`.
-The specifications for this function are: it takes 3 parameters, the number `a, b, c`, and returns a vector with two numbers, the solutions of the equation.
+The specifications for this function are: it takes 3 parameters, the numbers `a, b, c`, and returns a vector with two numbers, the solutions of the equation.
 Also:

 - if the `a = 0`, the equation has only one solution; your function must throw